 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A necktie with a characteristic pattern worn by the former students of an exclusive English public school.
+1A necktie with a characteristic pattern worn by the former pupils of a particular school, especially a public school.

 - ‘One can't imagine a greater contrast to the National Farmers Federation, led by executives with ruddy faces and old school ties.’